synthql/SynthQL/packages/docs/docs/350-query-composition.md

 # Query composition & reuse

 In my opinion one of the bigger issues with SQL is the fact that you cannot compose larger queries from simpler queries.

-Effectively this means that it's impossible to share SQL fragments between queries, so if you have a Users query and a Pets query, to make a Pets with Owners query you have to make a completely different query.
+Effectively this means that it is impossible to share SQL fragments between queries, so if you have a Users query and a Pets query, to make a Pets with Owners query you have to make a completely different query.

-Synthql is design for composition and let's you achieve this in several ways.
-Let's see a few examples
+SynthQL is designed for composition and lets you achieve this in several ways.
+Let's see a few examples:

 ## Defining views